tcodes0/react-known-props/README.md

 -  **onlyReact**: _boolean_.
 Default: false.

-Wether to return only the React version of a prop, or both versions.
-Some props changed to camelCase and using the classic lowercase name will show a warning.
+Whether to return only the React version of a prop, or both versions.
+In React, some props are used in camelCase and using the classic lowercase name will show a warning.
 Since the warning can be educational this option is off by default.
 ```js
 // examples: